oplS17projects/Chat_robot/SCOTT_MELLO.md

   ;; some basic abstraction for cons
   (define (add-conn x y)
     (cons x y))

+  [(not(memq c connects )) (begin (set! connects (add-conn c connects))
+                                      (ws-send-all connects (get-conn-count connects)))])

 ```

 I used some basic abstraction similar to our very first lesson in functional abstraction.
 the add-conn function is using cons to add x to y.
 In the case of the filter
 function, x represents a connection, and y represents the connection list.

+Add-conn is also used within the connection handler when a client connection is first made.
+I'm
+using not and memq to check if the current connection is not in the connection list, and is added with
+add-conns if it is not.
+I am also sending the clients the updated connection list count within this
+piece of code.